[UPDATED 27 June 2019]

 Directions: The market is a little inaccessible from the city but the nearest station is Lad Phrao MRT station.
 From there, you can grab a taxi and make your way to the market.

 13. ChangChui Plane Market

 This last market on our list is a must-go if you love all things wacky.
-If you’re so used to the idea of shopping in a normal market, why not head over to ChangChui where art and shopping is combined.
-The highlight of the market is THIS large airplane in the middle of the shopping space!
+If you’re so used to the idea of shopping in a normal market, why not head over to ChangChui where art and shopping are combined.
+The highlight of the market is THIS large aeroplane in the middle of the shopping space!

 Credit: @nigelsiam on Instagram

 With a concept of all things reused, ChangChui is a place where artists and designers showcase their works without spending a lot of money.
 Not only does this space have unique shops, eateries and street food, it also houses art galleries and a cinema.
 This is the place to be if you’re a fan of quirky knick knacks😉